shenyuygoodness/Learning-C-the-hard-way/README.md

 For each exercise a make file is generated.

 This exercises are based on my journey as I learn C and share the experience on github.
-As I move progress I will update this Readme file as to my current learnings.
+As I progress I will update this Readme file as to my current learnings.